Louisiana Red Beans

 You Will Need

-1. Prepare boiling water canner.
-Heat jars in simmering water until ready for use.
-Do not boil.
+2. Prepare pressure canner.
+Heat jars in simmering water until ready to use, do not boil.
 Wash lids in warm soapy water and set aside with bands.

-3. Meanwhile, cook the bacon in a heavy bottomed saucepot until fat has started to render.
-Add the chopped andouille sausage to the pot and cook, turning occasionally, until browned on all sides.
-Remove bacon and sausage and set aside.
-Do not drain fat.
+3. Cook the bacon in a heavy saucepan until fat has rendered.
+Add andouille sausage and cook until browned on all sides.
+Remove bacon and sausage with a slotted spoon and set aside.

-5. Fill hot jar ¾-full with the hot bean mixture.
-Place a small by leaf in the jar.
-Ladle hot chicken broth over beans leaving 1-inch headspace.
+6. Fill a hot jar 3/4 full with hot bean mixture.
+Place a small bay leaf (or half a bay leaf for pint jars) on top of beans.
+Ladle hot chicken broth into jar over beans leaving a 1- inch headspace.
 Remove air bubbles.
-Wipe rims and center lids on jars.
-Apply band and adjust to fingertip tight.
-Place jar in pressure canner containing 2 inches of simmering water; repeat until all jars are filled.
+Wipe jar rim; center lid on jar and apply band to finger-tip tight.
+Place jar in pressure canner containing at least 2 inches of simmering water; repeat until all jars are filled.

-6. Place lid on canner and turn to locked position.
+7. Place lid on canner, and turn to locked position.
 Adjust heat to medium-high.
 Vent steam for 10 minutes.
-Place the counter weight or weighted gauge on vent; bring pressure to 10 pounds (psi) for a weighted-gauge canner or 11 pounds (psi) for a dial-gauge canner.
-Process quarts for 90 minutes and pints for 75 minutes.
-Turn off heat; cool canner to zero pressure.
-After 5 minutes, remove lid.
-Let jars cool 10 minutes.
-Remove from canner.
-To serve, simmer 10 minutes and serve with white rice.
+Place the counter weight or weighted gauge on vent; bring pressure to 10 pounds (psi) for a weighted-gauge canner or 11 pounds (psi) for a dial-gauge canner, adjusting for altitude.